r3x-tech/test-blinks/README.md

-# Runepunk Storefronts
+# Rexagotchi

-For an understanding of how this game works: https://spsblink.runepunk.gg
+For an understanding of how this game works: (insert notion url here)

 ### On Chain Program
 program/rpl-sps-blinks